katiz1/katiz1.github.io/_pages/about.md

 🧠 My research interests lie at the intersection of linguistics and artificial intelligence, with a focus on syntactic structures, word order in English and Russian, and building educational NLP tools using conversational AI.

 🤖 I’m currently working on a research project that involves building a conversational AI using Rasa, designed to help users learn and practice word order in English and Russian through interactive dialogue.
-This combines linguistic analysis with NLP tools and user-centered design
+This combines linguistic analysis with NLP tools and user-centered design.

 🌍 With a background in translation studies, computational linguistics, and participation in United Nations projects related to GIS and cartography, I am particularly interested in interdisciplinary approaches that integrate linguistic theory, technological applications, and educational practice.